Introduction: TMC2208 UART on BigTreeTech/BIQU SKR V1.1, V1.3, and V1.4 Controllers

 Step 2: Modify Your Driver Modules (part 2)

-We do this because, on the controller board, that unused pin happens to be routed to the MS1-3 jumper header under the driver module, making for a convenient place to pick up the UART signal, without having to muck about with flipping pins to the top side of the driver modules.
+We do this because on the controller board, that unused pin happens to be routed to the MS1-3 jumper header under the driver module, making for a convenient place to pick up the UART signal on controller boards that don't have UART support hard-wired in, without having to muck about with cutting traces or flipping pins to the top side of the driver modules.

 ⬇ If you're using SKR v1.1, proceed to the next step, "Patch Things Up".